-My designs have a focus on central and southwest Florida plant material, with an emphasis on coastal habitats and inspiration from Craig Reynolds, LA.
+My work focuses on central and southwest Florida plant material, with an emphasis on coastal habitats and inspiration from Craig Reynolds, LA.

 My goal is that through native plant integration into our communities, we will preserve and sustain a natural and functioning element of our environment and enjoy all it has to offer for years to come in the form of fishing, exploring, hiking, camping, and observation.